cem-okulmus/newdetkdecomp/notes/2018-09-06_16-35_Making_sense_of_the_Samer_Algorithm.md

 * Decomp arguments: The new component as HyperEdges (instead of vertices as in original Gottlob et al.), and the old seperator as verticse (connector between new component and old seperator) instead of Hyperedges

 * Advanced Algorithms: First an extension the Samer algorithm to deal with GHD (Global and Local BIP?), then one to produce FHD by "fractionally improving" a GHD (FracImprove), and last an optmiziation on the GHD algorithm (BalSepK).
 Leaves only RankFHD unexplained

+QUESTION: Why use Set and Vector at various places?
+QUESTION: Don't undestand the "reroot" bit in the Benchmark paper QUESTION Source and explanation on Rank
+QUESTION Ask for a walkthrough of BalSe